Introduction to SQL Server Data Types

 - BINARY(size): It has 8000 characters and it is fixed with a binary string

-- VARBINARY(size) or VARBINARY(max): It is variable width binary string and with a maximum size of 2GB.
+- VARBINARY(size) or VARBINARY(max): It is a variable-width binary string and with a maximum size of 2GB.

 2. Numeric Data Types